georgestein/twopoint_codes/README.md

      <fmt>               0=peaks, 1=field, 2=peaks x peaks, 3=field x peaks

      <Mmin halo>         Minimum mass of halos you want to keep.
 Only needed if peaks are used
+     <Nhalo cut>         Number of halos to use.
+Assumes the halo catalogue is already ranked in mass.
+Only needed if peaks are used
      <pksfile2>          if you want a cross correlation (fmt=2 or fmt=3) then give the location of the second file